Mark2Mark/Glyphsapp-Plugins/ShowSiblings/README.md

 ### Known issues

-- Only working in Glyphs 2 for now.
 - Removing a component doesn’t update the displayed layer in the group members until the .glyphs file is reopened.

 ### Pull Requests